-Send email to groupprocurement@pennon-group.co.uk with request for appeal

-Category Manager attempts informal resolution
+The process for appealing above threshold requirements must follow those set out within the UCR 2016.

+For under threshold requirements the process is as follows:
-If issues cannot be resolved by the relevant Category Manager to the supplier's satisfaction, escalate the complaint to independent arbitration.

-Approach an appropriate independent body within two weeks of receiving a complaint

-Agree appropriate independent /industry body

-Independent arbitrator reviews the supplier's complaint, along with the initial assessment of their proposal against the assessment criteria
+- 1. Send email to marketenquiries@southwestwater.co.uk with request for appeal - 2.
+Procurement provide an independent view (assisting the bid assessors who have been involved in the process) to seek informal resolution - 3.
+If necessary, escalate to a senior officer internally to attempt to resolve in good faith - 4.
+If issues cannot be resolved to the supplier's satisfaction, escalate the complaint to independent arbitration. - 5.
+Agree appropriate independent /industry body - 6.
+Independent arbitrator reviews the supplier's complaint, along with the initial assessment of their proposal against the assessment criteria - 7.
 Arbitrator decision binding on both parties.